 Electric bikes are notoriously heavy, so any increased portability that’s worked into the design can be a major asset.

 While some standard bike racks are compatible with electric bikes, many are not.
-Hitch-mounted platform-style racks tend to work better, but many electric bikes require special electric bike-specific racks.
-Check out our article on bike racks for more information on transporting an electric bike with your car.
+Hitch-mounted platform-style racks tend to work better, but many electric bikes often require special electric bike-specific racks.
+Check out our guide to the best hitch bike racks for more information on transporting an electric bike with your vehicle.

 To solve the portability problem, some electric bikes fold down into a trunk-sized package.
-While a folding frame doesn’t make sense for a high-performance bike, it’s a major asset in the commuter and cargo categories.
-On this list, the ET Cycle F1000 is a comfortable folding cargo bike with a step-through frame.
+While a folding frame doesn’t make sense for a high-performance bike, it’s a major asset for many users.
+On this list, the Rad Power RadExpand 5 Plus is a versatile and well-rounded folding electric bike with a step-through frame.

 Fat Tire Electric Bikes and Winter Riding

 With the right tires and feature set, electric bikes can be capable of four-season transportation.
-Fat tire bikes have been popular in snowy places for years now, and fat electric bikes are following suit.
+Fat-tire bikes have been popular in snowy places for years now, and fat-tire electric bikes are following suit.
+Not only that, but the wide, knobby tires on a bike like the Aventon Aventure.2 make it suitable for use on a huge range of surfaces, from pavement to gravel and mellower dirt trails.

 If you’re seeking an electric bike for winter use on snowy and icy surfaces, 4-inch (or wider) tires are a must.
 As for tread, the deeper and knobbier, the better.
 For a fully winterized ride, we also recommend studded pedals and extra bright lights.
 Keep in mind that lithium battery performance drops in cold temperatures, and your bike’s range probably will, too.